nhn/tui.editor/README.md

 Today *CommonMark* is the de-facto *Markdown* standard. *GFM (GitHub Flavored Markdown)* is another popular specification based on *CommonMark* - maintained by *GitHub*, which is the *Markdown* mostly used.
 TOAST UI Editor follows both [*CommonMark*](http://commonmark.org/) and [*GFM*](https://github.github.com/gfm/) specifications.
 Write documents with ease using productive tools provided by TOAST UI Editor and you can easily open the produced document wherever the specifications are supported.

 * **Live Preview** : Edit Markdown while keeping an eye on the rendered HTML.
 Your edits will be applied immediately.
-* **Scrolling Sync** : Synchronous scrolling between Markdown and Preview.
+* **Scroll Sync** : Synchronous scrolling between Markdown and Preview.
 You don't need to scroll through each one separately.
 * **Auto Indent** : The cursor will always be where you want it to be.
 * **Syntax Highlight** : You can check broken Markdown syntax immediately.